 Its manufacturer, Eli Lilly, expects FDA approval for weight loss by late 2023.

 How Does Mounjaro Work?

-Mounjaro’s active ingredient, tirzepatide, mimics two hormones: glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP).
+Mounjaro’s active ingredient, tirzepatide, mimics two hormones: glucagon-like peptide-1 (GLP-1) and gastric inhibitory polypeptide (GIP).

 Together, these hormones can boost your metabolism, reduce your appetite, and improve your blood sugar control.
 A handful of my clients who take Mounjaro report that their appetite is significantly lower since starting on it.

 Similar to Ozempic and Wegovy, Mounjaro is taken as a once-a-week injection.
 It comes in 28-day supplies and has 6 doses, ranging from 2.5 mg (starting dose) to 15 mg (maximum dose).
 Each month, you increase your dose based on how well it’s working and your side effects.